Film / Severance

-- How We Got Here: The movie opens with the two escorts and Gordon being chased through the woods before flashing back to the beginning of the trip.
+- How We Got Here: The movie opens with the two escorts and George being chased through the woods before flashing back to the beginning of the trip.

-- Kill It with Fire: Jill is tied to a tree and set on fire by the soldiers.
+- Kill It with Fire: Jill is tied to a tree, soaked with gasoline and then set on fire by the soldiers.

 - Landmine Goes Click: Poor Richard finds this out first hand.